scotws/tinkasm/docs/MANUAL.md

 `6502`, `65c02`, or `65816`.

 `.origin` - Start assembly at the address provided as a parameter.
 Required for the program to run.
+Example: `.origin 8000`

+`.save` - Given a symbol and a number, save the current address during assembly as the symbol and skip over the number of bytes.
+Used to reserve a certain number of bytes at a certain location.
+Example: `.save counter 2`

 `.skip` - Jump head by the number of bytes given as a parameter, filling the space in between with zeros.
+Example: `.skip 100`

 `.word` - Store the following list of comma-delimited 16-bit words as bytes.
 The assembler handles the conversion to little-endian format.
 Parameters